-The VET Certificate II in Business Administration provides students with the basic knowledge and skills of communication, teamwork, use of business technology, the processing of financial documents, and information handling.
-This provides an entry point into business and the commercial world.
-It is recommended for students wishing to gain employment in clerical or administrative roles across all industries.
+Certificate III in Business is a vocational qualification that equips students with knowledge and skills in communication, teamwork, business technology processing, financial documents, and information handling.
+The course provides an entry point into business and the commercial world and is recommended for students wishing to gain employment in clerical or administrative roles across all industries.